 In continuing of serial events and activities regarding commemorating 16 days of activism, Emma organization has been organizing various activities and seminars in Erbil, Duhok (camps) and Sharya.

-Emma organization staff in the three centers Erbil, Duhok and Shariya started the campaign on street with giving awareness lessons, spreading brochures including information based on GBV, along with having psychological sessions for Yezidi survivors about who face traumatizing.
+Emma organization staff at the three centers in Erbil, Duhok and Shariya started the campaign on street with giving awareness lessons, spreading brochures including information based on GBV, along with having psychological sessions for Yezidi survivors about overcoming traumatizing.
 Besides, Emma organization held a three days training to a number of female lawyer about eliminating violence based on gender.
 During the training, clarification and information were issued about eliminating violence based on gender.
-In addition, the lawyers discussed the problems which faced the while working.
+In addition, the lawyers discussed the problems which faced them while working.

 One of the campaigns Emma organization organized was in the city center in Erbil, which was planned to spread information about violence based on gender, giving speeches.
 Besides, the people were interviewed about the case, gave their thoughts and experiences.